American Presence Post

-An American Presence Post (APP) is a very small diplomatic facility of the United States government located abroad.
-It is usually staffed by a single Foreign Service Officer who carries the title of Consul.
-An American Presence Post is roughly equivalent to a Consulate, but lacks a regular consular section, and does not issue visas.
-These matters are referred to the closest full scale Consulate, or the Embassy which has jurisdiction over the APP.
-It is not uncommon to hear an APP casually referred to as a Consulate or Virtual Consulate.
+An American presence post (APP) is a very small diplomatic facility of the United States government located abroad.
+It is usually staffed by a single Foreign Service officer who carries the title of consul.
+An American presence post is roughly equivalent to a consulate, but lacks a regular consular section, and does not issue visas.
+These matters are referred to the closest full-scale consulate, or the embassy which has jurisdiction over the APP.
+It is not uncommon to hear an APP casually referred to as a consulate or virtual consulate.
+Some posts that were previously operated as APP's have been upgraded to consulate status, including Busan and Medan.